 Quakers have a faith commitment to equality and encourage and welcome applications for posts from all sections of society.
 You do not have to be a Quaker to apply for this post, but we expect you to uphold the values of our organisation.

-Britain Yearly Meeting is committed to equality in all its employment practices.
+Quakers in Britain is committed to equality in all its employment practices.

 - Closing date: